-In 2023, mean coral cover increased marginally at Farmer, Manning, Seal Rocks North and Seal Rocks South but declined at Rat and Facing (Figure 5; Table A 6).
+In 2024, mean coral cover increased marginally at Facing and Seal Rocks North but declined at all other reefs (Figure 5; Table A 6).
 However, the minor fluctuations observed over the six years of monitoring have all remained well within the levels categorised as 'very poor' for all reefs and the trend in this metric remains relatively flat across the Harbour (Figure 5a-c).
 These results should be considered in terms of the threshold of 40% cover at which this indicator is categorised as 'satisfactory'.